reneelawson/generate-models-and-plots/README.md

 # generate-models-and-plots
-This project contains paired utility and driver files to create regression models and visualize data from the dataset of your choice.
+This project contains paired utility and driver files to create analytical models from the dataset of your choice.